pkonneker/node-exercise/README.md

 ## Dependencies

+The following prereqs are used by this implementation (individual node packages will be handled by npm)

-Utilizes async and await quite a bit.
+ * Utilizes async and await quite a bit.
 Was developed running node 8.10.0.
-Uses request and request-promise-native to handle api calls.
+ * Uses request and request-promise-native to handle api calls.
-Also uses express (as specified)
+ * Also uses express (as specified)

 ## Installation